KTH/devops-course/contributions/essay/slarse/graph_introduction.md

     id INT UNSIGNED PRIMARY KEY AUTO_INCREMENT,
     person_id INT UNSIGNED NOT NULL,
     movie_id INT UNSIGNED NOT NULL,
-    role VARCHAR(128) NOT NULL,
+    played_role VARCHAR(128) NOT NULL,
     FOREIGN KEY(person_id) REFERENCES Person(id) ON UPDATE CASCADE ON DELETE CASCADE, FOREIGN KEY(movie_id) REFERENCES Movie(id) ON UPDATE CASCADE ON DELETE CASCADE );
 ```

 The DirectedBy table is, again, almost identical.
-The database whole schema is
+The whole database schema is
 presented schematically in Fig. \ref{fig:slq-schema}.
 For the sake of brevity, I
 have omitted details such as `UNSIGNED` and `NOT NULL`.
 Note the multiplicities
 on the relations between the tables.
 For example, each